- Your Government

 Most Recent Agenda | All Agendas and Minutes

-The 7-member City Council makes up the West St. Paul Economic Development Authority (EDA) Board.
-The 2015 Economic Development Authority (EDA) officers are as follows:
+The 7-member City Council makes up the West St. Paul Economic Development Authority Board.
+The Economic Development Authority Officers are as follows:

-The Economic Development Authority (EDA) has many development rights and powers, including acquiring property, making loans to businesses, issuing bonds and establishing tax-increment districts.
+The EDA has many development rights and powers, including acquiring property, making loans to businesses, issuing bonds and establishing tax-increment districts.

-The Economic Development Authority (EDA) of West St. Paul continues to work in a variety of areas to assist, support and encourage re-development, especially along the Robert Street Corridor.
+The EDA of West St. Paul continues to work in a variety of areas to assist, support and encourage re-development, especially along the Robert Street Corridor.